JRNCz/Boating-Management-System-Database/README.md

 https://web2.tecnico.ulisboa.pt/ist1102247/main.cgi
 - SQL injection protected
-- web.pdf for more information (written in portuguese)
+- report25.pdf for more information (written in portuguese)

 ### ER Diagram of the project